whyh/push_swap/README.md

 ## Visualisation
 To start visualisation run `./checker` with `-v` option

 Example `./push_swap 0 1 6 9 2 5 3 6 4 | ./checker -v 0 1 6 9 2 5 3 6 4`

 To start sorting press `space` or the Start button
 ![push_swap](../assets/image/push_swap.png)

 You can turn on the operation counter by pressing `C`
 ![counter](../assets/image/counter.gif)

 To restart sorting press 'R', or after sorting completed press the start button
 ![restart](../assets/image/restart.gif)

 Hold `H` to see help menu
 ![help](../assets/image/help.gif)

 ### Features
-To print out the state of stacks after each operation use option `-c` `./push_swap 0 1 4 3 | ./checker -t 0 1 4 3`
+To print out the state of stacks after each operation use option `-t`

+`./push_swap 0 1 4 3 | ./checker -t 0 1 4 3`
 ![minus_t](../assets/image/minus_t.png)

 Numbers can be passed as one or many arguments
 `./push_swap 0 2 3` or `./push_swap "0 2 3"` or `./push_swap " 0" "2 3"`